sifteo/thundercracker/README.rst

 ARM toolchain
 -------------

-Unfortunately, we appear to currently have some firmware code somewhere that relies on the behavior of a specific version of the arm-eabi-none tools.

-The following version is known to work:

-  gcc version 4.5.2 (Sourcery G++ Lite 2011.03-42)

-More recent versions expose an issue that is yet to be characterized, but results in what can appear as a never-ending asset bootstrapping process.
-If you're seeing this, it's possible you've built the firmware with a more recent version of the ARM GCC toolchain.

 On Linux and Windows, the CodeSourcery C++ distribution is preferred.
 On Mac OS, the following script will automatically build a compatible toolchain for your machine: